ResearchIT/pronto-user-docs/docs/file_transfers/rsync.md

 cd /
 ```

-To begin, type in "ls /" to get an overview of all the files in our file tree.
+To begin, type in `ls /` to get an overview of all the files in our file tree.
 Again, I am using Mac OS X in my example, so your locations may be different.
 In my case, I would type in "cd /Volumes".
 You should see the name of your mounted LSS.

 ![navigate_to_volumes](img/rsync_2_0.png)